Isendurion/ruby-rails_path/others/notes.md

 ----------

 Review 23.08:
-    > Forwardable module allows to delegate methods to object from another class using def_delegators where the first parameter is an object ex. :@bed or without @ if there is method bed that shows @bed object.
+>   Forwardable module allows to delegate methods to object from another class using def_delegators
+    where the first parameter is an object ex. :@bed or without @ if there is method bed that shows @bed object.
     def_delegator can change 'method name' for given object
     - person/assignement, book/product pesant/warrior examples

 >   freeze: it prevents object from further modifications.
-Object can't be unfreezed Immutability.
+Object can't be unfreezed
+    Immutability.
 Some objects in Ruby are default frozen;
     from classes: Fixnum, Bignum, Float, Symbol

 >   .rspec
     could have some additional options shown and described at spec --h (help) for example we can only specific spec's that contain given string in whole description [describe, context, it]:
     spec --example STRING (ex.
 STRING = 'speed to 0')

+DiR (Design is Refactoring):
+>   TRUE Principle:

+    Transparent
+      Everyone should know what happens when reading my code
+      - proper names of classes, methods, objects etc.

+    Resonable
+      There should be a possibility to change the code with an efford equivalent to complexity of a change.

+    Usable
+      The code should be ready to use in other situations
+      - send_message sends given message not only when having an accident

+    Exemplary
+      Our code should serve as an example for other people

 Changes 23.08: